 - Review the Credit Union’s established practices and procedures to ensure they safeguard members’ assets

-- Present audited financial results—certifying their accuracy and ensuring they are complete and timely
+- Review audited financial results and ensure they are complete and timely

 - Ensure member accounts are verified to credit union records periodically

-I’m pleased to report OnPoint has received an “unqualified opinion” from Moss Adams.
-This is the best audit result possible, and means that OnPoint Community Credit Union’s financial statements are presented in conformity with generally accepted accounting principles.
+OnPoint has received an “unqualified opinion” from Moss Adams.
+This means that OnPoint Community Credit Union’s financial statements are fairly and appropriately presented, without any identified exceptions, and in compliance with generally accepted accounting principles (GAAP).

-The results of this audit, combined with the periodic verification of members’ accounts, have provided the Supervisory Committee with assurance that the financial statements prepared by Credit Union management accurately and completely reflect the strong financial condition of our Credit Union.
+The results of this audit, combined with the periodic verification of members’ accounts, has provided the Supervisory Committee with assurance that the financial statements prepared by Credit Union management accurately and completely reflect the financial condition of our Credit Union.